 - Jamf (free for up to three devices): One of the easiest MDM applications to get started with, Jamf offers an impressive array of features and a completely free tier for up to three devices, making it a no-brainer for micro businesses.

-- SimpleMDM ($2 per device per month): Run a completely Apple-centric business?
+- SimpleMDM (30-day free trial then from $2.50 per device per month): Run a completely Apple-centric business?
 SimpleMDM may be the one for you, as it is designed specifically for iOS and macOS devices and features an attractive, engaging user interface.

 - Manage Engine (free edition for small business which manages up to 25 devices): An impressive number of features (including asset and email management), plus a free version for the smallest businesses, make this a compelling option.

-- Hexnode (from $1 per device per month): This MDM solution promises to simplify mobile device management and offers a 30-day free trial for those who want to see exactly what it is made of.
+- Hexnode (30-day free trial then from $1 per device per month): This MDM solution promises to simplify mobile device management and offers a 30-day free trial for those who want to see exactly what it is made of.
 The feature list is impressive, as are the number of supported platforms.

 What do I need to consider when choosing MDM applications?